Marsh Loop Snowshoe includes spectacular mountain scenery in Kananaskis Country, Alberta, Canada.

-The Visitor Centre is closed on this weekday but the public washrooms are available.
-My next project for the day will be the drive 3.0 KM (1.9 miles) further south on Kananaskis Lakes Road to the William Watson Lodge complex for a 3.2 KM (2 mile) snowshoe with 21 m (69 ft) of elevation on the Marsh Loop Trail in Kananaskis Country, Alberta, Canada.
+The Visitor Centre is closed on this weekday but public washrooms are available.
+The next project for the day will be the drive 3.0 KM (1⅞ miles) further south on Kananaskis Lakes Road to the William Watson Lodge complex for a 3.2 KM (2 mile) snowshoe with 21 m (69 ft) of elevation on the Marsh Loop Trail in Kananaskis Country, Alberta, Canada.

 The first is a link to the Elkwood Loop Snowshoe Trail.
-The trailhead for the Marsh Loop Trail Snowshoe is to the north, a short walk past the front of the lodge building.
+The trail head for the Marsh Loop Snowshoe Trail is to the north, a short walk past the front of the lodge building.

-Snowshoes can be put on at the trailhead, followed by a short 0.7 KM (0.43 mile), delightful snowshoe downhill on narrow trail through snug forest to the Marsh Loop Snowshoe Trail about half the elevation between the lodge and lake level.
+Snowshoes can be put on at the trail-head, followed by a short 0.7 KM (½ mile) delightful snowshoe downhill on narrow trail through snug forest to the Marsh Loop Snowshoe Trail about half the elevation between the lodge and lake level.

 The Marsh Loop Trail can be negotiated in either direction.
-Turning right will lead to the peninsula jutting into Lower Kananaskis Lake, with formidable Mount Indefatigable looming large in the background, then a left turn into the snow-covered marsh.
+Turning right will lead to the peninsula jutting into Lower Kananaskis Lake, with formidable Mount Indefatigable looming large in the background, for a left turn into the snow-covered marsh.

-A 180 degree, wide turn, and gentle descent, takes me onto the lower portion of the Marsh Loop Snowshoe Trail where Mount Indefatigable dominates the view above snow-covered marshland with an evergreen border along Lower Kananaskis Lake.
+A 180 degree, wide turn, and gentle descent, transfers onto the lower portion of the Marsh Loop Snowshoe Trail where Mount Indefatigable dominates the view above snow-covered marshland with an evergreen border along Lower Kananaskis Lake.

 The trail leaves the marsh to an open area overlooking Lower Kananaskis Lake.

 At the pier, which juts out into Lower Kananaskis Lake, there are outstanding views of surrounding mountains beneath cloud cover, with sunbeams floating across the frozen, snow-covered surface of Lower Kananaskis Lake and magnificent mountains framing the breathtaking views.

 The Marsh Loop Snowshoe Trail, combined with the link from William Watson Lodge is a very pleasant, short and easy walk in very beautiful and peaceful terrain.
 The well-sheltered excursion is a pleasant mountain, marsh and lake scenery diversion with a lot of variety within a short distance.
-There are options to make the trip substantially longer if desired.